 “Famous.
 Really?
 Just because your boyfriend and your hitch hiker friend, Rainbow, who’s sleeping in your backyard likes it, doesn’t make it famous.

-Also, I grew up in a teepee, I had no electricity or plumbing for a big portion of my life.
-I’m saving money for a $900 car, and I’m 14 years old.
+Also, I grew up in a teepee and I had no electricity or plumbing for a big portion of my life.
+I’m saving money for a $900 car and I’m 14 years old.
 Your dad is a brain surgeon and your mom is a lawyer.
-You’re sweet, and you think the hippie thing is fun, but until you’ve shat in an outhouse more often than not, I don’t really want to talk to you about hippie things.
+You’re sweet and you think the hippie thing is fun, but until you’ve shat in an outhouse more often than not, I don’t really want to talk to you about hippie things.
 And by the way, a bean burrito is an awesome fucking dinner.”

-Instead, I nodded my head, and didn’t humor her with questions.
+Instead, I nodded my head and didn’t humor her with questions.
 One little “Oh, cucumber noodles?
-Interesting.” and I knew it was all over.
+Interesting.” and I knew it would all be over.

-Of course, as I got older, I learned to appreciate how I grew up, and I am eternally grateful that I didn’t have everything handed to me.
+Of course, as I got older, I learned to appreciate how I grew up and I’m eternally grateful that I didn’t have everything handed to me.
 My upbringing nurtured hustle, appreciation, humility, love and non-judgment.
-I would WAY rather have that stuff than a car for my sweet 16.
+I would MUCH rather have that stuff than a car for my sweet 16.

-Today I’m giving you a recipe that reminds me of a recipe my co-worker from back in the day would have made.
-If you don’t like kale, or know someone who doesn’t like kale, try this out and there might just be a change of heart.
+Today I’m giving you a recipe that reminds me of one my co-worker from back in the day would’ve made.
+If you or someone you know doesn’t like kale, try this out and there might just be a change of heart.